Skip to main content

 Adapter and Monitor-Mode Notes

 Supported survey adapters must expose Linux monitor mode and radiotap metadata through iw.
-The current verified adapters are:
+The verified adapters are:

 • Ralink RT5572 with rt2800usb